Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Discussions and outlook

-\section{Discussions and Outlook}
+\section{Discussions and outlook}

-Understanding how humans learn, developing machines that emulate human learning, and identifying the additional features beyond current DNNs required for such systems involve multifaceted research \citep{kemp_learning_2010, lake_building_2017}.
-This article proposes new avenues for introducing multi-neuromodulatory dynamics to ANNs and addresses specificities across scales from the subcellular to the network level.
-Nevertheless, the integration of neuroscience-inspired mechanisms into AI models requires a deeper exploration of the underlying neural mechanisms that facilitate adaptive learning and memory.
-Additionally, replicating the complexity of neuromodulatory systems presents significant challenges, such as modeling the nonlinear, context-dependent interactions between neuromodulators and their individual and collective impacts on network dynamics.
+Understanding how biological organisms learn, developing machines that emulate biological learning, and identifying additional bio-inspired features to introduce to artificial systems involve multifaceted research \citep{kemp_learning_2010, lake_building_2017}.
+In this article, we propose new avenues for realizing multi-neuromodulatory dynamics in ANNs and highlight its specificities across scales.
+Nevertheless, the integration of neuroscience-inspired elements into AI models requires a deeper exploration of neural mechanisms underpin cognition, learning and development.
+Additionally, abstracting complex neuromodulatory systems presents significant challenges, such as modeling nonlinear, context-dependent interactions between neuromodulators and their individual and collective impacts on network dynamics.